adore/daylight/doc/develop.md

     end
   ````

-> NOTE: Make sure to include `:id` as an attribute so that `Daylight` will be
-> able to make updates to the models correctly.

-We encourage you to embed only ids to keep payloads down, `Daylight` will make
+We encourage you to embed only ids to keep payloads down. `Daylight` will make
 additional requests for the associated objects when accessed:

   ````ruby